mtriebe/EVB-Website-Setup/_site/README.md

 6. Navigate to the Server Address shown in your terminal.

 ## Model Files
-Download the 'evb/evb' folder to access the files for the Production in a Circular Economy Model in html format.
-View the 'pce/pce/images' folder to view images of the system diagrams.
+Download the 'evb/evb' folder to access the files for the Electric Vehicle Battery Recovery Model in html format.
+View the 'evb/evb/images' folder to view images of the system diagrams.